edfine/python301/README.md

 Outline:
 - Intermediate Python Review (skip this for now)
 - Gererators (FP2e ex 2.5)

+- dataclases (Chapter 5)

+- Type hinting (FP2e Chapter 8, this section may be large, cover mypy)
+- Type hints (FP2e Chapter 15, make sure to introduce pydantic)

-- Decorators
+- Decorators (FP2e Chapter 9)
+- Processing pipelines (not sure how I can include this, suggestions are welcome or skip for now)

+Asynchronous programming (this may be a big section)
-- Coroutines and Asynchio (FP2e Chapter 19 ex 1 - 11 on spinner and primes
+- Coroutines and Asynchio (FP2e Chapter 19 ex 1 - 11 on spinner and primes, perhaps part of chapters 20 and 21 -see streams below
 )

-- Processing pipelines
-- Events and Streams
+- Events and Streams (FP2e Chapter 21)

 Packaging and Virtual Environments
     - Setuptools
     - PyPi
-    - PipEnv and Conda
+    - PipEnv

 Context Managers (Moved from Python 201 lesson 10).